devbuddy/devbuddy/README.md

-  cd          Jump to a local project clone       Clone a project from github.com help        Help about any command
+  cd          Jump to a local project clone       Clone a project from github.com help        Help about any command lint        Custom test        Custom: Run tests up          Ensure the project is up and running

 Flags:
   -h, --help              help for dad